nfzhou/wordnet/README.md

 picat -s 99999999

-WordNet requires the latest version of Picat (version 3.0#3 or up).
+This port of WordNet requires the latest version of Picat (version 3.0#3 or up).